Pininfarina: After World War II

-The Ferrari partnership
+Ferrari partnership

 It started in 1951 with a meeting at a restaurant in Tortona, a small town halfway between Turin and Modena.
 This neutral territory was chosen because neither Farina nor Enzo Ferrari wanted to meet at the other's headquarters.
 Battista's son, Sergio Pininfarina recalled, "It is not difficult to imagine how I felt that afternoon when my father, without taking his eyes off the road for one moment, told me his decision as we drove back to Turin: "From now on you'll be looking after Ferrari, from A to Z. Design, engineering, technology, construction—the lot!"—I was over the moon with happiness."

-Since that meeting a 61 year realtionship endured where the only road-going production Ferrari not designed by Pininfarina was the 1973 Dino 308 GT4.
-Their relationship was so close that Pininfarina became a partner of Ferrari in "Scuderia Ferrari SpA SEFAC", the organization that ran Ferrari's race team from 1961 to 1989, Pinin was a vice president of Ferrari, and Sergio later sat on Ferrari's board of directors.
+Since that meeting, a 61-year relationship endured where the only road-going production Ferrari not designed by Pininfarina was the 1973 Dino 308 GT4.
+Their relationship was so close that Pininfarina became a partner of Ferrari in "Scuderia Ferrari SpA SEFAC", the organization that ran Ferrari's race team from 1961 until 1989, Pinin was a vice president of Ferrari, and Sergio later sat on Ferrari's board of directors.

-However, this special relationship came to an end with the 2012-17 Ferrari F12berlinetta, the last model fully penned by Pininfarina, while Centro Stile Ferrari has designed each car since 2013's LaFerrari.
+However, this special relationship came to an end with the 2012-17 Ferrari F12berlinetta, the last model entirely penned by Pininfarina, while Centro Stile Ferrari has designed each car since 2013's LaFerrari.

-The move to large-scale manufacturing
+Large-scale manufacturing

-From 1954 to 1955 Pinin Farina purchased land in Grugliasco, outside of Turin, for a new factory.
+From 1954 until 1955, Pinin Farina purchased land in Grugliasco, outside Turin, for a new factory.
 "The factory in no way would look like the one of Corso Trapani.
 It would be a car no longer on my measurements but those of my children, built looking like them; I had this in mind and wanted it," said Farina.

 Around the same time, Alfa Romeo accepted Pininfarina's design over Bertone for the new Giulietta Spider.
 The Alfa was the first vehicle that Pinin Farina produced in large numbers.
-Alfa Romeo chose Pinin Farina to produce the Spider largely because they felt confident they could produce 20 cars daily for a run of 1,000 bodies.
-The Spider was a huge success for Alfa Romeo and Pinin Farina.
+Alfa Romeo chose Pinin Farina to make the Spider mainly because they felt confident they could produce 20 cars daily for a run of 1,000 bodies.
+The Spider was a massive success for Alfa Romeo and Pinin Farina.
 Max Hoffman, the importer for the United States, said he could sell as many as they could make.
-In 1958, the first year of production, they produced 1,025 units which then expanded to over 4,000 in 1959, the first full year of the new Grugliasco factory.
+In 1958, the first year of production, they produced 1,025 units, which then expanded to over 4,000 units in 1959, the first full year of the new Grugliasco factory.